-Create Psychological Structure at Home
+Structure at Home

-A child must experience clear, consistent, and appropriate expectations, guidelines, feedback, and follow-through to feel secure.
+A child must exp appropriate expectations, guidelines, feedback, and follow-through to feel secure.

 Be sure to present your child with advanced warnings regarding changes that may lead to needing acts of parental enforcement.

 When not adhering to established limits, a child should be given limited choices regarding how to proceed, and you should take a firm, but kind, stance in the follow-through.